+Vector time.
 Vector time is the best known event time representation that characterizes causality.
 Whereas scalar time can help sort causally related events, vector time can also ensure causally independent events remain unordered.
 This is achieved by representing each event time as a vector with one element per instance.
-At instance i, the i^{th} element of the vector is simply a count of that instance's events.
+At instance i, the ith element of the vector is simply a count of that instance's events.
 When a message is sent, the time vector of the sending event is merged into that of the receiving event such that the maximum of each corresponding pair of elements is retained.
 These rules produce the labels underneath each event in Figure 1.

 The key to vector time is how two time points are compared.
-If every element of t_A is at most that of t_B , and at least one is less, then $t_A < t_B$.
-From this, one can actually conclude that $A \rightarrow B$.
-But if some elements are greater and others are less, then t_A and t_B have no order and one concludes that $A \parallel B$.
+If every element of t_A is at most that of the corresponding element of t_B , and at least one is less, then $t_A < t_B$.
+One can then conclude that $A \to B$.
+But if at least one corresponding element is larger and at least one is smaller, then t_A and t_B have no order and one concludes that $A \parallel B$.
 In Figure 1, one can infer that the events at virtual time points 6 and 16 are causally independent by comparing their vector time values [3,2,0] and [7,0,3] and finding no clear order.
-However the events at virtual time points 6 and 17 are seen as having a potential causal relationship, as the time vector of the latter event is greater in at least one element and lesser in none.
+However the events at virtual time points 6 and 17 are seen as having a potential causal relationship, as the time vector [8,4,3] of the latter event is greater than [3,2,0] in at least one corresponding element, and lesser in none.